How to Install a KVM Guest OS from the Command-Line

 • format=qcow2: Sets the disk format to qcow2.
 Other options may include ‘raw‘, ‘vdi‘, ‘vmdk‘, and so on.
 Please keep in mind that internal snapshots are only available for the qcow2 type.

 • discard=unmap: The type of discard mode you want to use for the qcow2 virtual disk.
 There are two modes available here: ignore and unmap.
-When you delete files in the guest, the changes are immediately reflected in the guest’s file system.
+When you delete files in the guest, the changes are immediately reflected in the guest's file system.
 However, the qcow2 disk image file associated with the guest on the host does not shrink to reflect the newly freed space.
-With the unmap option selected, you can reclaim that free space.
-To reclaim the free space, run the following command on the host while the guest is still running.
+When you set the discard mode to 'unmap', the qcow2 disk image will automatically shrink to reflect the newly freed space.

 This enables the guest to have access to TPM functionality.
 KVM supports two models: TPM Interface Specification (TIS) and Command-Response Buffer (CRB).
-TIS (tpm-tis) supports both version 1.2 and version 2.0.
-CRB (tpm-crb) however, only supports version 2.0.
+Both version 1.2 and version 2.0.

-The element model='tpm-tis' sets the TPM to the TIS.
+The element model='tpm-crb' sets the TPM to the CRB.
 When type=emulator is used, each guest gets its own private emulated TPM.
 The element version='2.0' indicates that TPM version 2.0 is to be used.

 --graphics none